spielmanlab/spielmanlab.github.io/content/project/datascience/index.md

 #### Week of 4/20/20
 + Lecture videos and associated materials
     + Clustering and dimension reduction
-+ Assignment due *Thursday 4/30/20 at 11:59 pm* on Blackboard (there are TWO assignments due on this day!)
++ Assignment due *Thursday 4/30/20 at 11:59 pm* on Blackboard

 <br>

 #### Week of 4/27/20